Marland Oil Company

-Marland Oil Company was a major American oil company that manufactured and marketed gasoline, motor oils and other petroleum products.
-The company was founded in 1917 and by 1920 it was estimated to control 10% of the world's oil production.
+Marland Oil Company was an American integrated petroleum company that existed from 1921 to 1929.
+The company was founded by Ernest Whitworth Marland (1874–1941) and was based in Ponca City, Oklahoma.

 Originally operating in Oklahoma, Marland Oil Co. expanded its operations to Texas, Colorado, California, Mexico, and even Central and South America.
 In 1929 Marland Oil merged with the Continental Oil Company ("Conoco") by purchasing it, retaining the name "Continental Oil".

 History

 The company was founded in 1917, by E. W. Marland, Ponca City, Oklahoma oil exploration pioneer, when he assembled his various holdings including the 101 Ranch Oil Company into one unit.
 By 1920 it is estimated that Marland and his partners controlled 10% of the world's oil production (the equivalent of Saudi Arabia in 2006) and that Marland was worth $85 million.

 On January 3, 1921, Marland incorporated the "Marland Oil Company" in Delaware to acquire through an exchange of stock control of the Marland Refining Corp. and Kay County Gas Co.
 The company consolidated its growth acquired several small oil companies such as Comar Oil Company, Tom Jones Oil Company, Kenney-Cleary Oil Company, Francoma Oil Company, John S. Alcorn Oil Company, among others.
+In 1926 Marland partnered with the Hudson's Bay Company to form the Hudson's Bay Marland Oil Company.
+After the merger with Conoco in 1929, it was renamed the Hudson's Bay Oil and Gas Company.
+Conoco held its controlling interest until 1982.

 By 1922 nearly 600 Marland stations were found in 11 mid-continent states, from North Dakota to Oklahoma and as far east as Indiana.
 Growth required capital, however, and E. W. Marland was continually strapped.
 Turning to investment banker J.P.
 Morgan and Company, he was able to secure financial backing for continued expansion, but with expansion came a hefty price.
 By 1928 he had been forced out by Morgan interests, who placed former Texaco executive Dan Moran in charge.